rewinfrey/learning-pathway/README.md

 to a pessimistic enumeration if necessary.
 The worst case computational complexity for portions of the algorithm is O(n^2).

-I look forward to hearing feedback from the team!
+This was a fun and interesting challenge, and I look forward to hearing feedback from the team!

 == Setup ==